Do Go On - 396 - Rosemary Brown: A Musical Seance

 Oh, that's an interesting point.

-We should be burying people in clothes that are comfortable.
+We should be burying people.

 Yeah.